CindyJS/CindyJS/plugins/cindygl/CindyGL3D.md

  * `Ulight: cglLazy` can be used to modify the lighting calculation, the lighting function expects the parameters `(color:vec3|vec4,viewDirection:vec3,surfaceNormal:vec3)` in that order and is expected to return a color
  * `tags` a list of strings that can be attached to different objects.
  * `plotModifiers` a list of key-value pairs mapping variable-names (string) to plot modifiers
+ * `cglDrawBack`  (currently not supported for torus) draw all intersections of the current object with the view ray, by default this flag is only enabled for plain colors with four components

 Triangle based functions additionally have the modifier
  * `vModifiers` a list of key-value pairs mapping variable-names (string) to vertex modifiers should have same shape as vertex input